lzl7/machine-learning-notes/resources.md

 # Blogs
 * [Machine learning is fun](https://www.machinelearningisfun.com/) Great reading resource for the entry-level learners.
+* [NLP-progress](http://nlpprogress.com/) This website tracks the progress in Natural Language Processing (NLP), including the datasets and the current state-of-the-art for the most common NLP tasks
+* [Sebastian Ruder's Blog](http://ruder.io/) This blog includes Machine Learning, Deep Learning, and NLP content.

 # Articles
 * [Machine learning for humans](https://medium.com/machine-learning-for-humans/why-machine-learning-matters-6164faf1df12) Easy to understanding and good for entry-level learners.